Little Girl I Wanna Marry You: Plot

 Smash (Gaius Charles) is confronted by his mother, Corrina (Liz Mikel), after she discovers his steroids while cleaning his room.
 She takes him before Eric (Kyle Chandler), accusing him of supplying her son with the doses.
 When Eric makes it clear he was not aware of this, Corrina stares at her son in disappointment.

 After an argument with Corrina, Smash is kicked out of the house and is forced to sleep in his car.
 Eric also angrily scolds Smash for his actions, as it can have severe repercussions on the team.
-He suspends Smash from the following game citing "internal matters", debating over whether to continue or report it to the administration.
+He suspends Smash from the following game citing "internal matters", debating whether to report Smash's drug use to the administration.
 Smash finally has a conversation with Corrina, lamenting how his mistake may have ruined his potential career as well as the family's future.
-While Corrina is still upset, she consoles Smash, stating that his over-confidence consumed him.
+While Corrina is still upset, she consoles Smash, stating that his over-eagerness consumed him.

 Tyra (Adrianne Palicki) tries to get a job for Angela (Dana Wheeler-Nicholson), as she was relying on Bob's finances to get going in the house.
 Trying to get an interview with Buddy (Brad Leland), she asks Tim (Taylor Kitsch) to vouch for her.
 Despite Tim's affair with Lyla (Minka Kelly), Buddy arranges for an interview with Angela.
-On the way to the interview, Tyra and Angela get stranded after a flat tires.
+On the way to the interview, Tyra and Angela get stranded after a flat tire.
 When Angela considers returning with Bob, Tyra snaps at her, telling her that she cannot rely on him and that she hopes she does not end up becoming like Angela herself.